vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 1800 1850 1900 1950 2000 2050 2100 1800 1850 1900 1950 2000 2050 2100
 year
 year
-Figure 9.14: CO2 rise if we mounted a super- aggressive weaning of fossil fuels, com- pleted by the year 2050.
+Figure 9.14: CO2 rise if we mounted a superaggressive weaning of fossil fuels, completed by the year 2050.
 In this extreme case, the total CO2 emission would be 169 ppmy, or 37% more than we have produced to date.
 The associated temperature rise would be 2°C. contribution to the atmosphere would be an increase of 169 ppmv, which is 37% more than we have emitted to date.
 Adding another~ 40%, then, seems like the best we could hope to see, but possibly accompanied by serious hardships in adapting.
 The radiative forcing associated with this scenario is 2.5 $W/m^2$, corresponding to AT ≈ 2°C.
 9.4 Climate Change Consequences
 Turning up the thermostat on the planet results in too many effects to chronicle here.
 Obviously, the climate is impacted-in terms of storm frequency and intensity, rainfall, snowfall and water supply, season durations, and the ability of plant and animal species to adapt to the changes.
 The timescale over which we are changing the climate is far faster than evolution can track, except for microbial life and maybe insects, whose shorter generational turnover permits a more dynamic response.
 Humans are late arrivals to a long evolutionary sequence, which laid a foundation to support our lives in complex interconnected